Dr. Charles Goodman and Associates

 10:00 AM - 5:00 PM 10:00 AM - 5:00 PM 10:00 AM - 5:00 PM 10:00 AM - 5:00 PM 10:00 AM - 5:00 PM 10:00 AM - 5:00 PM 1:00 PM - 3:00 PM

-Dr. Goodman has been faithfully serving patients at this location for over 25 years.
+Dr. Goodman has been faithfully serving patients at this location for over 30 years.
 He is deeply committed to the highest level of customer service and patient care.
 He and his trained staff are dedicated to patient education and service and the belief that every patient deserves to be treated with respect.
-He or one of his associate doctors is available to meet your vision care needs 7 days a week.
-They diagnose and treat eye diseases using the latest technology, and prescribe the most appropriate glasses and contact lenses for each patient.
+He or one of his capable associate doctors is available to meet your vision care needs 7 days a week.
+They diagnose and treat eye diseases using the latest technology and prescribe the most appropriate glasses and/or contact lenses for each patient.
 Appointments may be made online or by calling the office for yourself or a family member today.

 - Contact Lens Examination

 - Contact Lens Fittings

 - Walk-in Exams

 - Medical Eye Exams

 - Online Scheduling

 - Eye Exam Starting Fee $119.00 Includes Dilation